 Part II: Reexaminations for Families Paying Flat Rents.
-This part contains the PHA's policies for conducting full reexaminations of family income and composition for families paying flat rents.
+This part contains HAWC's policies for conducting full reexaminations of family income and composition for families paying flat rents.
 These full reexaminations are conducted at least once every 3 years.
-This part also contains the PHA's policies for conducting annual updates of family composition for flat rent families.
+This part also contains HAWC's policies for conducting annual updates of family composition for flat rent families.

 Part III: Interim Reexaminations.
-This part includes HUD requirements and PHA policies related to when a family may and must report changes that occur between annual reexaminations.
+This part includes HUD requirements and HAWC policies related to when a family may and must report changes that occur between annual reexaminations.

 Part IV: Recalculating Tenant Rent.
-After gathering and verifying required information for an annual or interim reexamination, the PHA must recalculate the tenant rent.
+After gathering and verifying required information for an annual or interim reexamination, HAWC must recalculate the tenant rent.
 While the basic policies that govern these calculations are provided in Chapter 6, this part lays out policies that affect these calculations during a reexamination.